 Learn how to effectively communicate with your dog without the use of fear or intimidation

-Ohana Pet provides quality in-home training and group classes using positive reinforcement techniques (no shock collard or other means of punishment used).
-Learn how to be your pet’s best friend and to communicate with your pet.
+Ohana Pet provides quality training and group classes using positive reinforcement and bond based techniques (no shock collars, prong, choke collars or other aversive punishment used).
+Learn how to be your dog's best friend and to clearly communicate to have the best relationship possible.

 Our Training Services

 - Behavior Consultations

 All private training sessions start with a virtual consultation.
 We can help you help your dog with management, training, and enrichment through fun and easy live training classes on Zoom.

 To find out more about our virtual training options please go to Virtual Classes

 Group classes are fun for you and your dog and are entertaining and interactive for the whole family.
 In our group lessons you will learn how to get your dog to focus on you and maintain his attention as the foundation of all communication and training and go on to teach him useful commands that will make it a breeze to manage your dog while on walks or out for play and other social interactions.

 All our group lessons are taught in 5 week long sessions (unless otherwise noted) and each class lasts approximately 50 minutes.
 Group classes are limited to six dogs per session, so make sure to reserve your best friend a spot today!